 You Gotta Know These Classic American Television Series

-Mr. Ed (1958–1966): This classic sitcom centered on the title talking horse—a palomino whose voice was provided by Allan Lane—and his owner, architect Wilbur Post.
+- Mr. Ed (1958–1966): This classic sitcom centered on the title talking horse — a palomino whose voice was provided by Allan Lane — and his owner, the architect Wilbur Post.
 Much of the show’s humor derived from the fact that Mr. Ed would solely speak to Wilbur, which naturally led to hijinks.
 Mr. Ed should not be confused with Francis the Talking Mule, who would solely speak to his owner Peter Stirling; he appeared in a number of film comedies during the 1950s.

-All in the Family (1971–1979): Producer Norman Lear created this sitcom, which was based on the successful British series Till Death Us Do Part.
-It starred Carroll O’Connor and Jean Stapleton as the central couple, Archie and Edith Bunker; Archie was notable for his prejudicial attitudes, while Edith—whom Archie would refer to as his “dingbat”—was his long-suffering wife.
-The show also featured Sherman Hemsley as George Jefferson, who would later be given his own eponymous spinoff, The Jeffersons, in which he and his wife moved on up to a “deluxe apartment in the sky” on the East Side of Manhattan.
+- All in the Family (1971–1979): Producer Norman Lear created this sitcom, which was based on the successful British series Till Death Us Do Part.
+It starred Carroll O’Connor and Jean Stapleton as the central couple, Archie and Edith Bunker; Archie was notable for his prejudicial attitudes, while Edith — whom Archie would refer to as his “dingbat” — was his long-suffering wife.
+The show also featured Sherman Hemsley as George Jefferson, who would later be given his own spinoff, The Jeffersons, in which he and his wife “moved on up to a deluxe apartment in the sky” on the East Side of Manhattan.

-This article was contributed by NAQT member and editor Andrew Yaphe.
+This article was contributed by NAQT member Andrew Yaphe.